henrikstengaard/hstwb-installer/README.md

 **9. Select packages to install**

-Select packages to install.
+Select the packages to install.
 Each package can be click and will switch between YES and NO indicating which packages will be installed.

 ![run_self_install_10.png](screenshots/run_self_install_10.png?raw=true)

 For this example all packages are clicked and will be installed.
+**Note: Only one Workbench system package should be installed, so choose to install either BetterWB, HstWB or a ClassicWB package.**

 ![run_self_install_11.png](screenshots/run_self_install_11.png?raw=true)